Purviharniya/Fake-news-detection/README.md

 ---

-The main notebook file is 'ML-IA2.ipynb' -
+The main notebook file is 'ML-IA2.ipynb' -   <br>
-The dataset is available in the dataset folder -
+The dataset is available in the dataset folder -   <br>
-The notebook file's pdf is available at -
+The notebook file's pdf is available at -  <br>
-The ppt is available at -
+The ppt is available at -   <br>

 ---